Game of Thrones season 8: Are we headed for disappointment?

 There's only 160 minutes left in Game of Thrones, the biggest prestige TV drama that has ever existed on planet Earth.
-We've suffered, shouted at our TVs and championed the Starks, Targaryens, Greyjoys and Olenna Tyrell.
+For almost a decade, we've championed the Starks, certain Lannisters and one Targaryen.
+We've mourned for the Starks several times, as well as heroes like Olenna Tyrell and, of course, Oberyn Martell.
 We've showered the show with praise for eight years.

 Jackson Ryan: Dan, how did we get here?
 What are people mad about?